Professor Karen Brown

 - Determining the mechanisms of tamoxifen carcinogenesis in women and the role of tamoxifen DNA adduct formation in human tissues.

 - Assessing the biological significance of DNA damage induced by occupational/environmental exposure to the carcinogen ethylene oxide.

 - Development of novel, biomarker driven strategies towards personalized treatment of Chronic Lymphocytic Leukaemia.

-To view Professor Brown's publications, please use the link below:
+To view Professor Brown's other publications, please use the link below: